 For both divisions (Adam Smith and David Ricardo) the exam will consist of four to five rounds:

 - Round IV of the National Finals is the Critical Thinking round.
-Teams will have 30 minutes to prepare an economic analysis and a maximum of 10 minutes to present.
-Following presentation, judges ask questions of the team members for 5–10 minutes.
+Teams will have to prepare an economic analysis and present.
+Following presentation, judges ask questions of the team members

 - The top two scoring teams in Rounds I – IV will advance to the quiz bowl round to determine the champion.